 Frequently asked questions

-As the world begins to open up once more, we understand planning and travelling during these uncertain times can be confusing.
-We have put together answers to some of the most frequently asked questions from our clients in order to alleviate some of these worries.
-Of course, our expert travel specialists are always on hand to discuss any queries you may have in detail.
+As the world’s borders begin to reopen, we have put together answers to some of the most frequently asked questions from our clients.
+Of course, our expert Travel Specialists are always on hand to discuss any queries you may have in detail.

 Planning and booking your next holiday

-If I have an existing booking, can I still make changes depending on which UK government list my booked destination is on?
+If I have an existing booking, can I still make changes to my booking?

-Can I cancel and get a refund if I have booked a red destination?
+Can I cancel and get a refund if the government moves my booked destination to the red list?

-Book with A&K before 31 December 2021 for travel through to 31 December 2022 and you can change your travel plans or postpone up to 15 days before your travel date.
+As of 10 March 2022, there are no countries or territories on the UK government’s red list.
+For new bookings from 01 January 2022, book with A&K for travel through to 31 December 2022 and you can change your travel plans or postpone up to 30 days before your travel date.
 We will not charge you should you choose to change to a new destination or move your travel dates, and you can rebook to travel any time before 31 December 2022.
 You may also cancel due to any Covid-19 related reason and will receive a full refund.
-You can see our Covid-19 related reasons in full here
+You can see our Covid-19 related reasons in full here.

 If a country moves onto the red list while we are away – who is responsible to get us home?